What is a Parent Card?

 How to Open a Card

-You can open any card by double-clicking its title, this will mark it as a priority card and position it within the sidebar inside the 'Card Tree', beneath 'Home'.
+You can open any card by clicking its title and then pressing 'Open in Noteboard'.
+This will change the 'Noteboard Target' to show only this card and its immediate children (more on that below).
+It will also mark it as a priority card and position it within the sidebar inside the 'Outline'.
 This is an easy way to quickly pick up where you left off, as shown below:

-The screenshot above gives you a good example of the power of nested card hierarchies.
-Here you can see 'Biomedical Engineering' is a parent card that has three child cards 'Fluid Mechanics', 'Statistics' and 'Anatomy'.
+The animation above also gives you a good example of the power of nested card hierarchies.
+Here you can see 'Courses' is a parent card that has two child cards 'Electrical Engineering' and 'Matlab'.

-Note that every card that you open (clicking its title) will be added to the card tree, even if you do decide not add any child cards to it.
+Note that every card that you open (double-clicking its title) will be added to the card tree, even if you do decide not add any child cards to it.

-If you open a card and create/join a card, it will automatically be added as child to that card.
-You can also add cards to another card from anywhere using the ( + ) "quick-add menu" during edit mode, as shown by the example below:
+You can also add cards inside another card from anywhere using the ( + ) universal coupler menu during edit mode, as shown by the example below:

 Parent-Child Relationship Options

-In a similar way to tags, you can change the visibility of a card within it's parent:
+In a similar way to tags, you can change whether a card is automatically shared with the user members of a parent card.
+TL:DR; Blue = published, Grey = unlisted.

 Unlisted cards can only be seen by those users you have specifically added to a card.
 If a user joins the parent they won't be able to see this card (i.e. will not be automatically added as a member to this card).
 Also members of a parent who are Ghosts and Readers are only able to add unlisted cards.